souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     }
     ```

-2. The plugin is not available on the Gradle Plugin Portal yet, so you will need to declare a plugin repository in addition.
-Open the `settings.gradle` file and add the following:
+2. The plugin is not yet available on the Gradle Plugin Portal, so declare an additional plugin repository.
+Add the following to the _settings.gradle_ file:

     ```
     pluginManagement {